 Additionally, faculty, staff, and students can access real-time phone or chat assistance from experts on issues ranging from technical problems to navigating Canvas.
 Their contact info will be available soon.

 > How and when should I migrate my Blackboard content over to Canvas?

 Although Blackboard will be available until May 2020, instructors are encouraged to begin the process of migration early.
-Prior to having Canvas access, that simply means faculty can begin reviewing their Bb courses to prepare.
+Prior to having Canvas access, that simply means faculty should begin reviewing their Bb courses now in order to prepare.
 Over time, most Bb courses accumulate duplicated and other unneeded files.
 Review the content in each course and remove files which are no longer relevant to the course.

 More information will be shared about the migration process and best practices as the project progresses.

 > How do I obtain access to the Canvas Sandbox?

 Since October 30th, 2017 FSCJ faculty and staff have had the opportunity to access to a virtual space in which users could experiment with the interface and securely test its functionality.
 If you would like to obtain access to our Canvas Sandbox, please email your first and last name, email address, and role requested (Instructor, Student, or Instructional Designer) to EdTech@fscj.edu.
 A sandbox environment is not a full Canvas implementation, but rather is intended to mimic the full system, without being integrated with FSCJ’s other systems, such as PeopleSoft or Kaltura.
 Therefore, you may not be able to fully test publisher integrations and other tools, but can experiment with course building and maintenance.
 Users will receive an email to complete their registration by creating a password of their choosing to use in the system.
 It does not need to match your FSCJ credentials.

 Once registered to access the sandbox, please bookmark the URL to the Canvas sandbox, which is https://flstatecollegejacksonville.instructure.com.